Lasterminator/CPSC-8650---Data-Mining/README.md

 # CPSC-8650 Data Mining Project: Predicting Hearing Loss from MRI Data

 ## Project Overview
 This project explores machine learning techniques to predict hearing loss thresholds using 3D images of the brain's gray matter.
-Developed at Clemson University by Trinath Sai Subhash Reddy Pittala, Uma Maheswara R Meleti, and Manasa Thatipamula, this work leverages advanced models like autoencoders, variational autoencoders, and multi-layer neural networks to approach the complex relationship between neuroanatomy and auditory function.
+This work leverages advanced models like autoencoders, variational autoencoders, and multi-layer neural networks to approach the complex relationship between neuroanatomy and auditory function.

 ## Folder Structure
 - `code/` - All the project scripts and model training files.